- 1 Faculty Summer Scholars

 2022-2023 Grant Recipients

-The American Indian and Indigenous Relations Committee is currently utilizing UDARI grant funding to support a Spring 2023 Research Assistant to complete and help publicly launch the last of the committee’s four inaugural projects, titled Keywords for Building Relationships.
+The American Indian and Indigenous Relations Committee is currently utilizing UDARI grant funding in Spring 2023 to complete and publicly launch the last of the committee’s four inaugural projects, titled Keywords for Building Relationships.
 Intended as a non-authoritative educational resource for UD’s academic and Indigenous communities, Keywords offers language general to Indigenous Studies as well as terms focused on Nanticoke and Lenape histories in and beyond the Delaware watersheds.
 Keywords for Building Relationships specifically supports the University of Delaware (UD) Living Land Acknowledgement, Institutional Action Steps, and Land Grab History, by further defining the language used within them.
-The research assistant will focus on soliciting feedback and approval from Indigenous linguists and community stakeholders.
-In addition, they will revise existing sections based on this feedback, as well as draft an important new section detailing the broader Lenape and Nanticoke diaspora, including the Indigenous nations where these displaced populations settled across the United States and Canada.

-The Campus Tours Research Committee is currently utilizing UDARI funding to continue to develop and expand the “Black History at the University of Delaware: UDARI StoryMap.”
+The Campus Tours Research Committee is currently utilizing UDARI funding to continue to develop and expand an in-process draft of “Black History at the University of Delaware: UDARI StoryMap.”
 The StoryMap provides a vital platform for telling previously under-researched and over-looked histories: of disenfranchisement and unfreedom, of racial justice activism and protest, and of Black excellence.
-The committee is using new research from the work of community partners and students in HIST460/600: Race and Inequality in Delaware to share new research about Black lives at UD in the more distant past.
-Expanding the story map will ensure that it accurately captures the complexities of freedom and unfreedom in early Delaware, and that it centers African Americans’ experiences in relation to important institutional histories and local communities.

-The Department of Women & Gender Studies is currently utilizing UDARI funding to establish a lecture and alumni awards series.
+The Department of Women & Gender Studies has been granted UDARI funding to establish a lecture and alumni awards series.
 Titled the Ida B. Wells Alumni Lecture and Award, the purpose of this project is two-fold, first to elevate the work of Black feminist scholars, artists and activists and to expose the university constituents and the border Delaware community to their work.
 This lecture and award will guarantee that at least once annually, a Black woman will be featured and honored in a campus wide event.
 Second, alongside the lecture, the award will elevate the work of a UD Black alum who is contributing in impactful ways in education, business, the arts, media, policy, health care, or any relevant sector.
-The Ida B. Wells Alumni Lecture and Award will ensure that the work of Black feminist scholars and activists as well as alum, a demographic that is underrepresented at the University of Delaware, are highlighted for their contributions.
-As the goal of the UDARI is to bring together individuals that take action against systemic racism, the Ida B. Wells Alumni Lecture and Award will ensure that the work of Black feminist scholars and activists as well as alum, a demographic that is underrepresented at the University of Delaware, are highlighted for their contributions.
+The inaugural event will take place on March 7, 2023 and will focus on Black mothers and police brutality.

 The VPA Committee in collaboration with the newly established Jazz Degree program in the School of Music will be utilizing UDARI funding to host a series of events with Sean Jones, an internationally recognized educator and president of the Jazz Education Network.
-JEN was founded to support and sustain the art form that was born out of the legacy of black resistance.
+JEN supports and sustains the art form that was born out of the legacy of black resistance.
 JEN speaks out and actively works on behalf of justice and equality.
-The committee hopes to host Mr Jones for a Lecture/talk on the theme of ‘Diversity, Inclusion and Social Justice in the Jazz Music’, workshop with the Jazz Ensembles I/II, and concert with the Jazz Ensembles I/II and Faculty Jazz.
+Mr Jones will give a Lecture/talk on the theme of ‘Diversity, Inclusion and Social Justice in the Jazz Music’, workshop with the Jazz Ensembles I/II, and concert with the Jazz Ensembles I/II and Faculty Jazz.

-The Suites Blackness committee is utilizing a UDARI grant to support a new educational coordinator.
-The Educational Coordinator for Suite Blackness will collaborate with local Teaching Artists from the Delaware Institute for the Arts in Education (DiAE) and the faculty and staff at Gateway Lab School to design arts-integrated educational materials for Black History education in local schools.
-In particular, the DiAE Teaching Artists partner with local schools and educational practitioners to provide arts integrated instruction to children in traditional school settings.
-The Educational Coordinator will work with DiAE Teaching Artists and Gateway Lab School practitioners to co-create arts-integrated curricular materials that help students engage with Black History and meet the objectives of both the UDARI and the Delaware House Bill 198, which requires Delaware public and charter schools to provide a rich and robust Black History education that leads to local action and social change
+Suite Blackness is utilizing a UDARI grant to support an educational coordinator who is collaborating with local teaching artists from the Delaware Institute for the Arts in Education (DiAE) and the faculty and staff at Gateway Lab School to design arts-integrated educational materials for Black History education in local schools to meet the objectives of both the UDARI and the Delaware House Bill 198, which requires Delaware public and charter schools to provide a rich and robust Black History education that leads to local action and social change.

 2021-2022 Grant Recipients